Dual Diagnosis Treatment Burlington, IA

 Bridgeway Inc - 39.2 miles from Burlington, IA

-Bridgeway Inc is a dual-diagnosis treatment center in Macomb, IL that provides treatment for mental health and substance abuse disorders that include post-traumatic stress disorder as well as eating disorders.
+Bridgeway Inc is a dual-diagnosis treatment center in Macomb, Illinois that offers treatment services for alcohol or drug addiction and mental health disorders that include panic disorder as well as antisocial personality disorder.

 Address: 900 South Deer Road, Macomb, IL 61455 in McDonough County